-The Chicago Institute for Fetal Health is one of only a few comprehensive fetal centers in the country, offering pre-birth counseling and care of pregnant women with fetal complications, as well as corrective fetal intervention if needed.
+The Chicago Institute for Fetal Health is one of only a few comprehensive fetal centers in the country, offering pre-birth counseling and care of pregnant patients with fetal complications, as well as corrective fetal intervention if needed.
 It was also the first fetal center in Illinois to perform spina bifida repair in utero.
 The Chicago Institute provides the most advanced care for patients, in a new state of the art environment, designed around the needs of our complex pregnant patients.

 Take a tour around our facility in the video below:

 State of the Art Suite

 The Regenstein Fetal Health Suite, which was recently expanded more than tripling its space, includes a kitchen, integrated fetal ultrasound, echocardiography and MRI, multiple consultation rooms with enhanced video conference and telemedicine capabilities, multi-specialty office space, and direct bridge access to Labor & Delivery -- systems that provide collaboration, coordination and continuity of care.